 The simple design also make this feeder incredibly light, only a couple of pounds.
 It’s no problem to haul out into deep woods with you.
 Plus, with a durable plastic lid and cover and a strong strap, you don’t have to worry about the elements or a lot of other animals getting to the feed.

 We do wish the opening were bigger.
 If you have larger deer on your property or are going after that big buck this season, you might consider a bigger size.
-Still, the Moultrie Feed Station manages to hold 40 lbs and feeds deer for a long time.
+Still, the Moultrie Feed Station manages to hold 40 pounds of feed which will last for a long time.

 Because of the low price, light weight and high durability, this makes an ideal feeder for any hunter with large tracts of property who wants to put up several feeders.
 It’s so easy to use, it’s no problem to put several up by several different feeding areas.